Pseudotumor cerebri (idiopathic intracranial hypertension)

 Surgery

-If your vision worsens, surgery to reduce the pressure around your optic nerve or to decrease the intracranial pressure might be necessary.
+If your vision gets worse, surgery to reduce the pressure around your optic nerve or to decrease intracranial pressure might be necessary.

-• Optic nerve sheath fenestration.
-In this procedure, a surgeon cuts a window into the membrane that surrounds the optic nerve to allow excess cerebrospinal fluid to escape.
+- Optic nerve sheath fenestration.
+In this procedure, a surgeon cuts a window into the membrane that surrounds the optic nerve.
+This allows excess cerebrospinal fluid to escape.

-Vision stabilizes or improves in most cases.
-Most people who have this procedure done on one eye notice a benefit for both eyes.
-However, this surgery isn't always successful and can increase vision problems.
+In most people, vision stabilizes or improves.
+If you have this procedure done on one eye, you may notice improvement in both eyes.
+However, this surgery isn't always successful and can make vision loss worse.

-• Spinal fluid shunt.
-In another type of surgery, your doctor inserts a long, thin tube (shunt) into your brain or lower spine to help drain excess cerebrospinal fluid.
-The tubing is burrowed under your skin to your abdomen, where the shunt releases the excess fluid.
+- Spinal fluid shunt.
+In another type of surgery, a long, thin tube called a shunt is inserted into the brain or lower spine.
+The shunt helps drain excess cerebrospinal fluid.
+The tubing is threaded under the skin to your stomach, where the shunt releases the fluid.

-A shunt is generally considered only if other treatments haven't relieved your condition.
-Shunts can clog and often require other surgeries to keep them working.
+A shunt is considered only if other treatments haven't relieved your condition.
+Shunts can clog.
+Often, other surgeries are needed to keep them working.
 Complications can include low-pressure headaches and infections.

-Once you've had pseudotumor cerebri, you'll need to have your vision checked regularly to monitor changes.
+Once you have had IIH, you need to have your vision checked regularly to monitor changes.

 Self care

-Obesity dramatically increases young women's risk of pseudotumor cerebri.
-Even in women who aren't obese, a moderate amount of weight gain can increase the risk.
+Obesity dramatically increases the risk of idiopathic intracranial hypertension (IIH) in young women.
+Even in women who don't carry excess weight, a moderate amount of weight gain can increase the risk.

-Losing extra pounds and maintaining a healthy weight might help reduce your chances of developing this potentially sight-stealing disorder.
+But losing extra pounds and maintaining a healthy weight might help reduce your chances of developing this condition.

 Preparing for your appointment